-Article 35: Lake Wyola Amended Bylaw
+Article 35.
+Lake Wyola Amended Bylaw

-A motion was made and seconded to see if the Town of Shutesbury would vote to delete the existing Town Bylaw, last amended May 3rd, 2014, titled "Watercraft and Persons Using Lake Wyola," and adopt the following proposed bylaws, or act on anything relative thereto.
+To see if the Town will amend the existing Town Bylaw, last amended May 3rd, 2014, titled "Watercraft and Persons Using Lake Wyola," by adopting the following proposed bylaws, or act on anything relative thereto.